AC221: Financial Accounting

 SI444: Entrepreneurship: Solving Problems in a Dynamic World

-Prerequisite: QST FE323, QST MK323, and QST OM323; or QST SI480 and senior standing.
+Prerequisite: QST FE323, QST MK323, and QST OM323; or QST SI480.
 This course addresses the principles, processes, and frameworks that are the underpinnings of entrepreneurship and the entrepreneurial spirit.
 This is a hands-on, experiential learning course that integrates previous coursework into a coherent picture and gives the student an understanding of the way that entrepreneurship can drive change, achievement, and value creation in commercial, societal, and philanthropic domains.
 Students will also be able to understand how the entrepreneurial mindset can spur achievement and strengthen performance in a wide variety of careers and pursuits.
 Students have the opportunity to form an idea and drive it through the entrepreneurial process, gaining both practical and theoretical experience in the art and science of entrepreneurship.
 4 cr.

 SI445: Managing the Growing Enterprise